-Staff should carry out visual inspections of any electrical appliances before they use them, and report any defects to the Estates Manager.
+Employees should carry out visual inspections of any electrical appliances before they use them and report any defects to the Estates Manager.

-Staff must not bring onto site any portable electrical equipment without prior authorisation of the Estates Manager.
-The Estates Manager will confirm that they are satisfied that the equipment is within manufacturer's warranty period or has passed a Portable Appliance Test within an appropriate timescale.
+Employees nor students must not bring onto site any portable electrical equipment without prior authorisation of the Estates Manager.
+Estates Manager to be satisfied equipment is within manufacturer's warranty period or has passed a Portable Appliance Test within an appropriate timescale.